flyboy85749/Giphy/README.md

 # Giphy
 Here are a few of my favorite things.
 You can add yours too, and then see ten images of your favorites when you click on the generated buttons.
-When you click on a still gif, it should animate.
+When you click on a still gif, it will animate.
+Pretty cool, huh?
+Click on it again, and it will return to its original state.
+(State will be addressed in upcoming projects).

 ## Screenshot